vklaus1227/TryHackMe---Governance-Compliance-/README.md

 | Quiz Completion | ![Quiz Completion](Quiz.png) |
 | Final Task Completed | ![Final Task](Conclusion.png) |

-> 📁 Save your screenshots in a `/screenshots` folder in the repo.
-If you're hosting the images elsewhere, replace the image paths accordingly.

 ---

 ## ✅ Completion Badge